sueszli/oneTabScraper/README.md

 1. Request temporary access here: https://cors-anywhere.herokuapp.com/corsdemo
 2. Access scraper here: https://sueszli.github.io/oneTabScraper/

-(Note: Another alternative would be not using a proxy at all and installing a browser add-on that turns off CORS restrictions in your browser)
+(Note: Another alternative would be not using a proxy at all and installing a browser add-on that turns off CORS restrictions in your browser like [allow CORS](https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf?hl=en) from the chrome web store.)

 &nbsp;